yongjool/Mock-Interview-AI-App/context.body.md

 ### Return results

-Once the `REPORT` table is complete:
+ONLY after the `REPORT` table is complete:

 - Thank the user for their responses
 - Advise that you're about to return a table with their results
-- Provide the completed table in JSON format with the following structure:
+- Provide the COMPLETE table in JSON format with the following structure:

 {
 "target_queries": ["Query A", "Query B", "Query C", ...],